oscar-system/Oscar.jl/docs/src/AlgebraicGeometry/Schemes/ProjectiveSchemes.md

 of rings ``A \to B``.

 ## Abstract types and basic interface
-At the moment we have no abstract type for such morphisms and their interface spelled out.
+At the moment we have no abstract type for such morphisms and no interface spelled out.

 ## Types